 So if you are passionate enough and have the spirit for an exciting adventure tour in Leh & Ladakh, there are several routes for mountain biking such as ‘Leh to Alchi’, ‘Leh to Hemis’ and Khardungla Pass, as the very thought of biking on the uppermost motorable pass in the world will bring shiver down the spine.
 Read More

 Located on the Leh – Kargil – Baltik national highway, the popular Magnetic Hill is believed to have amazing magnetic properties.
-The magnetism is believed to be such that it pulls cars uphill, if they come in its radius.
+The magnetism is believed to be such that it pulls cars uphill if they come in its radius.
 Because of this belief, the defense forces in this region tend to avoid flying their aircraft over the hill.
-Nevertheless, the visiting experience to the hill is unique.
+Nevertheless, the visiting experience of the hill is unique.
 Travelers must put this amazing hill on their Ladakh tour bucket list as it is something worth experiencing.

 Trekking in Ladakh

 Ladakh is indeed a heaven by those who search trekking routes to gain the thrill of adventure.
-It offers a number of trekking tour for travelers and one of the main reasons that adventure fanatics from all around the world head to Ladakh.
+It offers a number of trekking tour in Ladakh for travelers and one of the main reasons that adventure fanatics from all around the world head to Ladakh.
 Trekking is all about discovering the true form of nature in the alluring manner.